WuerthPhoenix/tornado/src/tornado/webhook_collector/doc/README.md

 ```

 In this example the Webhook Collector does the following:
-- Logs to standard output at the *debug* level
 - Reads the configuration from the _/tornado-webhook-collector/config_ directory
 - Searches for webhook configurations in the _/tornado-webhook-collector/config/webhooks_ directory
 - Binds the HTTP server to the IP 127.0.0.1